 Employees may participate in the City's voluntary deferred compensation program (457 Plan).
-For employees who have completed one year of service with the City, the City will match \$1.00 for every dollar the employee contributes towards their 457 Plan account, up to an employee contribution of one percent (1.0%) of the employee's base wage.
-For example, if an employee contributes 1.0% or more of their salary towards their 457 Plan account, they will receive a 1.0% match from the City.
+For employees who have completed one year of service with the City, the City will match \$1.00 for every 0.50 dollar the employee contributes towards their 457 Plan account, up to an employee contribution of one half of one percent (1.00.5%) of the employee's base wage.
+For example, if an employee contributes 0.51.0% or more of their salary towards their 457 Plan account, 457 Plan account, they will receive a 1.0% match from the City.
 For employee contributions, the City will make payroll deductions and transmit funds to the administrator.
 The City makes no representation on the merit of the plan or any of the investment products or instruments which may be offered by the plan.
 The individual participant is responsible for evaluating the investment options within the plan.
-The City currently contracts with the Mission Square, Nationwide and CalPERS (VOYA) to provide a 457 program.
+The City currently contracts with the Mission Square, Nationwide and CaIPERS (VOYA) to provide a 457 program.